 While HEVC (H.265) provides better quality, it also poses challenges in coming up with equally efficient platforms that can cater to the computational needs of such a complex video coding algorithm.
 More intensive computation leads to more power consumption, which impacts the user experience.
 By leveraging the great computational capabilities of the ARM Mali-T600 GPU implementation, Altran has been able to offload a significant portion of the CPU load to the GPU, and this enables a significant reduction in power consumption during HEVC computation.

-“ARM continuously strives to deliver high performance platforms that consume less power while meeting the ever increasing computational needs of modern multimedia solutions.
+“ARM continuously strives to deliver high-performance platforms that consume less power while meeting the ever-increasing computational needs of modern multimedia solutions.
 Our HEVC solution leverages ARM Mali GPU Compute in concert with NEON optimizations on the ARM Cortex-A multi-core CPU to make Ultra HD video content streaming a reality,” said Giri KK Vice President of Engineering at Altran.

-“Altran’s HEVC solution allows semiconductor companies to quickly integrate this next generation codec in their power optimized reference designs for multiple segments such as mobile devices, consumer electronics, and automotive,” Giri added.
+“Altran’s HEVC solution allows semiconductor companies to quickly integrate this next generation codec in their power-optimized reference designs for multiple segments such as mobile devices, consumer electronics, and automotive,” Giri added.

 Altran’s HEVC solution can be easily integrated with multi-screen adaptive streaming engines such as HLS (HTTP Live Streaming) or MPEG-DASH (Moving Picture Expert Group-Dynamic Adaptive Streaming over HTTP) to support streaming of Ultra HD content.
-This is most suitable for content providers because with such a solution they can provide an unprecedented user experience by combining ability of HEVC to encode the Ultra HD content with a very high compression ratio at low bandwidth, with adaptive streaming.
+This is most suitable for content providers because with such a solution they can provide unprecedented user experience by combining ability of HEVC to encode the Ultra HD content with a very high compression ratio at low bandwidth, with adaptive streaming.

 frog, the global leader in innovation and design, based in San Francisco, is part of Altran.